 If you must bathe your dog frequently:

 First, try to brush off as much mud and gunk as possible and then rinse, rinse, and rinse some more just with water until the water and coat runs clean.
 No shampoo is used here.
-Dry him off with a pet towel and re-evaluate.
+Dry the dog off with a pet towel and re-evaluate.
 This may be sufficient for keeping your dog clean enough to go into your home.

 However, if you find that your dog needs a bath after every training session in order to bring him back into the house, consider using the least harsh dog shampoo possible.
-The ones I've mentioned above are much less likely to dry out the skin and will add in vital moisture to the protective oily layer of the dog's coat and skin.
+The five brands I've mentioned above are much less likely to dry out the skin and will add in vital moisture to the protective oily layer of the dog's coat and skin.

 Dogs with Skin Problems